Why a Degree in Molecular Biology?

 How Long Does It Take to Earn a Degree in Molecular Biology?

 To obtain a job as a laboratory technician, students can earn an associate's degree in two years.
 There are more job opportunities available to those pursuing a bachelor's degree in molecular biology, which can be completed in four years.
 Tack on one more year and receive specialized laboratory training in areas like genetic engineering or DNA sequencing.
-More information can be obtained from the American Society for Biochemistry and Molecular Biology in form of a PDFExploring Careers in Biochemistry and Molecular Biology.
+More information can be obtained from the American Society for Biochemistry and Molecular Biology.

 A Master's degree in molecular biology can be completed in two years and requires the completion of a research project in addition to coursework.
 A PhD in molecular biology can be completed in four to five years, and requires more research based on experimentation, coursework, and the completion of a thesis or dissertation.